Sign In / Sign Out

 No, you are not a member until formally accepted by the National Office and notified of becoming a member by the chapter.
 Listing yourself as a member before being formally accepted will be grounds for denial of your application.

 Absolutely!
 We have several out-of-state students as well as students who reside outside of the United States!
-Please keep in mind that if you are an online student, there is an additional $10.00 fee to join the organization.
 Students who reside in another country will need to contact us to discuss additional fees.

 14. Where can I find the volunteer forms?